AMEE/AMON/readme.markdown

 All of the fields for the "meters" section of the AMON data format are discussed in more detail below.

 * **meterId**: A UUID for the "meter".
 Required for a "meter"; however, systems that implement the AMON data format may relax this requirement to make the field optional for AMON formatted messages that are requesting that a "meter" be created.
+* **description**: An optional textual description of the meter.
+Commonly used for an in-house meter ID and/or other useful identifier.
 * **originId**: An optional UUID of another "meter", if this "meter" is a clone of that "meter".
 * **meteringPointId**: An optional UUID of a "meteringPoint", if this "meter" is to be considered part of that "meteringPoint".
 * **privacy**: Should the information about this meter/monitor and its data be considered private, or public?
 Optional -- systems that implement the AMON data format should assume a default of "private" if not specified.